 NAME TEXT NOT NULL);

-If the target is structured like this example, then PostgreSQL internals wants to generate the value of the ID column.
-But, the source also contains a value to INSERT which causes an issue.
-So make sure that DEFAULTS are not part of the target during migration.
+If the target uses the preceding structure, then PostgreSQL internals try to generate the value of the ID column.
+The source also contains a value to INSERT and causes an issue.
+Remove DEFAULTS from the target during migration.

-Define partitions as source tables on task table mappings
+Define partitions as source tables in task table mappings

-When you migrate partitioned tables, make sure that you define partitions as source tables on task table mappings, not parent tables.
-This is because WAL logs retain partitioned table information.
-Parent tables must only be used during full load, so don't use parent tables for the CDC phase.
-If you define parent tables during CDC, you might encounter duplicate errors that affect migration.
+When you migrate partitioned tables, define partitions as source tables in task table mappings, not parent tables.
+Write ahead logs (WAL) retain partitioned table information.
+Use parent tables only during full load.
+Don't use parent tables for the CDC phase.
+If you define parent tables during the CDC phase, then you might get duplicate errors that affect migration.

-Also, when you map the target tables, make sure that all partitions are remapped to the parent.
-This means that the parent is used to automatically distribute to its partitions.
+When you map the target tables, remap all partitions to the parent.
+This allows the parent to automatically distribute to its partitions.

 Define all facets on the source when you use PGLOGICAL